Cancer a not so silent killer in Solomon Islands. More than 600 new cases have been recorded in 2020 alone with 308 deaths for that year alone.

 For Dr. Andrew Soma, his only strategy to counter the increase of this deadly disease is to raise awareness on the preventative measures Solomon Islanders need to take to minimise its risk.
 He said working in the Oncology Unit he saw first hand how bad it is for Solomon Islands with cancer.

-Science says cancer can be prevented by making healthy choices.
-Healthy choices like keeping a healthy weight, avoiding tobacco and chewing of betel nut, limiting the amount of alcohol and protecting one’s skin from sun rays.
+Doctors say cancer can be prevented by making healthy choices.
+Diseases such as cervical cancer can also be prevented through early detection.
+Also making healthy choices like keeping a healthy weight, avoiding tobacco and chewing of betel nut, limiting the amount of alcohol and protecting one’s skin from sun rays are important to minimise risk of cancer.
 Solomon Islands unfortunately also is one of the countries in the Pacific with the highest rate of non-communicable diseases.

 NOTE: These interviews were first broadcasted in November 2022